Sue-Yi-FAN/software-testing/README.md

-# software-testing
+# Software-testing

-The course in Chiao Tung University, to write the test case with Xunit
+The course in Chiao Tung University, to write the test case with Xunit.
+We used the google test to write our test code for the simple code.

 ## Triangle
 1. Boundary Test Case